 “La Paz offers a unique opportunity for shareholders for exposure to the US rare earths market, where security of supply is critical because of rising global trade tensions.”

 Clarence McAllister, PE | Board Chair

-La Paz is a large-tonnage, bulk deposit comprising high-value light rare-earth element (LREE) assemblage with the potential to be the largest rare earths projects in North America.
+La Paz is a large-tonnage, bulk deposit comprising high-value magnet rare-earth element (MREE) assemblage with the potential to be the largest rare earths projects in North America.

-La Paz contains very low-penalty elements such as radioactive thorium and uranium, and an independent NI 43-101 Report and Resource estimate was completed in 2011 and updated in 2020.
+La Paz contains very low-penalty elements such as radioactive thorium and uranium, and an independent NI 43-101 Report and Resource estimate was completed in 2011 and upgraded to a JORC compliant report in 2020.